 Outriders was one of my most pleasant surprises at PAX East 2020.
 Not knowing anything about the game, I signed up for a demo, and found myself really getting into the game’s tight gunplay and better-than-it-has-to-be narrative.
-Since Outriders is one of the few confirmed games for the PS5 and Xbox Series X, it’s worth taking a closer look to see how the next generation of looter-shooters might play.
+Since Outriders will be a major release for the PS5 and Xbox Series X, it’s worth taking a closer look to see how the next generation of looter-shooters might play.

 For those who haven’t heard of it before, Outriders is a third-person shooter in which you team up with other players to take on missions, earn experience, level up and get better gear, then repeat the process until the end of the story — and beyond.
 It’s comparable to something like Destiny 2, except that the shooting feels better, and the story is more comprehensible.

 We have a lot of information about Outriders available, including its release date, its gameplay structure and its early story beats.
-Read on to learn more and see if this game deserves a spot on your radar for later this year.
+Read on to learn more and see if this game deserves a spot on your radar for when it debuts in 2021.

 Outriders release date